 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the School's near-term financing decisions.
 Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The School adopts annually appropriated budgets for any governmental funds.
-A budgetary comparison schedule for each governmental fund has been provided herein.
+The School adopts annually appropriated budgets for the General Fund.
+A budgetary comparison schedule for the General Fund has been provided herein.

 Notes to the Financial Statements